ory/web/src/pages/blog/keto-zanzibar-evolution.md

 One important point is that Keto can be operated locally as well, which means there are no database sync delays.

-Currently Zookies are not implemented in Ory Keto, but they have been considered in the design.
+Currently snaptokens are not implemented in Ory Keto, but they have been considered in the design and will be added soon.

 ## Conclusion

+> "The spice must flow." - _Frank Herbert, Dune_

 So far the Ory Keto effort implements: